 Day 4: The Gower

 Explore the stunning Gower Peninsular today with its golden sandy beaches, rugged coastline and prehistoric wonders.
-We suggest beginning your tour with a short visit to the newly refurbished Dylan Thomas Centre at Swansea where you will learn about the life of one of Wales' most celebrated poets.
+We suggest beginning your day with a short visit to the newly refurbished Dylan Thomas Centre at Swansea where you will learn about the life of one of Wales' most celebrated poets.
 Next travel into the Gower, Britain's first designated Area of Outstanding Natural Beauty.
-Wales is the only country in the world which you can walk along the entire coastline, and this day tour will offer you the chance to explore some of the famous coastal path here.
+Wales is the only country in the world which you can walk along the entire coastline and this day tour will offer you the chance to explore some of the famous coastal path here.
 Stop at the spectacular Rhossili Bay, named the best beach in the UK and one of the top ten in the world!

 Day 5: Departure Journey

 Today you will depart Cardiff for your onward journey.
 Why not spend the morning exploring the city, including the impressive Cardiff Castle and Sofia Gardens?
-You could go on one of the many themed walking tours of the city, or spend some time in Cardiff Market, which has occupied the same site for over 100 years, is well worth a visit and has a wide range of welsh produce on sale.
+You could go on one of the many themed walking tours of the city, or spend some time in Cardiff Market, which has occupied the same site for over 100 years, is well worth a visit and has a wide range of Welsh produce on sale.
 Cardiff Bay, the largest waterfront development in Europe, is a very popular spot to visit with its variety of restaurants and cafes, and is home to the National Assembly for Wales.